rapid7/metasploit-framework/documentation/modules/auxiliary/admin/dcerpc/cve_2021_1675_printnightmare.md

 DLL can be used again otherwise a new DLL will need to be created for each simultaneously active session.
 One DLL can however be used to establish multiple sessions simultaneously so long as each session is on a different target.

+If this value is a UNC path, it will automatically be converted to use the `\??\UNC\` prefix instead of `\\` to bypass the path check in certain scenarios.

 ### ReconnectDelay
 *This is an advanced option.*